Proposal operations software for AEC teams.

 A folder gives you copies that drift — a different version of John's resume in every pursuit folder, outdated certs in submittals.
 The system stores the data once and generates the document fresh each time, so every submittal shows the current information.

-Does the AI copilot replace what I do?
+Does Ask RFPM Agent replace what I do?

 No. It searches your data, drafts from your knowledge base, and shows sources for every answer.
 You review, edit, and decide what goes in the submittal.